atsa21/archiprod-backend/README.md

 ## Deployed site

+Navigate to https://glitch.com/edit/#!/archiprod and wait for server deploy.
-Navigate [Glitch Archiprod](https://archiprod.glitch.me/api) to see deployed server.
+Then navigate [Glitch Archiprod](https://archiprod.glitch.me/api) to see deployed server.